jacobkim9881/react-port/README.md

+# About my web page
 This github page is a portfolio page from Jacob Kim.

-# Portfolio
+This application is deployed at Netlify.
+##

+# Login at React with nodejs and mysql
 ## Initiate node package manager
 * Make directory
 `mkdir webserver`